Vincent--Li/electron-asar-hot-updater/golang_updater/README.md

 1. Prerequisite.

 > The golang environment.
-(Go 1.14.4 over my machine, others may work as well)
+(Go 1.14.4 / Windows 10, others may work as well)

 2. Run following command.
 You will get an updater.exe in current path